edemko/words-words-words/src/articles/crypto.md

 ### Pwned Passwords

-Never type you password into a third-party service.
+Never type your password into a third-party service.
 Admittedly, [Pwned Passwords](https://haveibeenpwned.com/Passwords) is open-source and allegedly implements anonymity, but I haven't personally audited the source code, so I'll use it locally.
 Therefore, I downloaded the database and loaded it into postgresql to I could search it quickly.